octobiwancatnobi/squirrel-u/1_SquirrelU/2_Orientation/1_Navigation/index.md

 In some websites, breadcrumb trails are used to provide a set of previously visited links.
-Since a web browser provides adequate capability for doing this already, Cube U is using breadcrumb trails for a different purpose.
+Since a web browser provides adequate capability for doing this already, Squirrel U is using breadcrumb trails for a different purpose.

 At the top of the page, a breadcrumb trail provides a quick navigation up and down the hierarchy.
 Clicking on any section to the left of the selected topic